An adult American Toad from Coffey County, Kansas (iNat: 44451757). Image by iNat user Isaac Fox (@i_fox).

 Distribution:

-Range-wide this species is found from Manitoba south to northeast Texas, east through northwest South Carolina, and north to Labrador and southwest Newfoundland.
-A small spur is found along the east side of the Mississippi River into southeastern Louisiana.
-It appears to be absent from southeast Illinois and southwest Indiana.
+Range-wide, this species extends from Manitoba south to northeastern Texas, eastward through northwestern South Carolina, and north to Labrador and southwestern Newfoundland.
+An isolated extension follows the east side of the Mississippi River into southeastern Louisiana.
+It is notably absent from southeastern Illinois and southwestern Indiana.

 (, Museum Voucher) (, Observation) (, Literature Record) (, iNat Record), ( Fossil)